ellysh/bash-programming-from-scratch/manuscript/BashShell/commands-info.md

 The dollar sign before a word tells Bash that it is a variable name.
 The interpreter handles it differently than a regular word.
 When Bash encounters a variable name in a command, it checks its variable list.
 If the name presents there, Bash inserts the variable value into the command.
 Otherwise, the interpreter places an empty string there.

-I> Enclosing variable names in double-quotes is a [good practice](https://www.tldp.org/LDP/abs/html/quotingvar.html).
+I> Enclosing variable names in double quotes is a [good practice](https://www.tldp.org/LDP/abs/html/quotingvar.html).
 This way, you avoid potential errors.
 There is an example.
 Bash replaces the variable name by its value.
 The value contains [**control characters**](https://en.wikipedia.org/wiki/Control_character).
 The interpreter handles these characters.
 As a result, the inserted variable's value differs from one that is stored in memory.
 This effect leads to incorrect behavior of the program.
-Double-quotes prevent Bash from processing strings.
+Double quotes prevent Bash from processing strings.

 Let's come back to the `echo` command that prints the `PATH` variable.
 Figure 2-22 shows this output.